Recent digital animation graduate earns two nods at the SUNY-Wide Film Festival

-The Visual Arts program at SUNY College at Old Westbury focuses on a problem and project oriented course of study.
+The Visual Arts program at SUNY Old Westbury focuses on a problem and project oriented course of study.
 Skills are developed as students need them; thus students feel free to use and even invent media related to expressive needs.
 Students do not have to postpone creation until they have mastered a whole set of techniques.
 Students are urged to blend technical education with creative projects.

 Students studying in the department can choose from three degree programs: